awsles/AwsServices/README.md

 ### Usage Examples

-TO SEE A QUICK VIEW:
+TO VIEW AWS SERVICES AND ACTIONS:

 ``.\Get-AwsServices.ps1 | Out-GridView``

-TO GET A CSV:
+TO GENERATE A CSV OF SERVICES AND ACTIONS:

 ``.\Get-AwsServices.ps1 -AddNote | Export-Csv -Path 'AwsServiceActions.csv' -force``

-TO CONVERT CSV TO FORMATTED TEXT:
+TO CONVERT ABOVE CSV TO FORMATTED TEXT:

 ``"{0,-56} {1,-80} {2,-23} {3}" -f 'ServiceName','Action','AccessLevel','Description' | out-file -FilePath 'AwsServiceActions.txt' -Encoding utf8 -force -width 210; Import-Csv -Path 'AwsServiceActions.csv' | foreach { ("{0,-56} {1,-80} {2,-23} {3}" -f $_.ServiceName, $_.Action, $_.AccessLevel, $_.Description) } | out-file -FilePath 'AwsServiceActions.txt' -width 210 -Encoding utf8 -Append``

+TO GET A LIST OF SERVICES only AS A CSV:
+``.\Get-AwsServices.ps1 -ServicesOnly | Export-Csv -Path 'AwsServices.csv' -Encoding utf8 -force``

-TO SEE A LIST OF SERVICES:
+TO VIEW A LIST OF SERVICES:

 ``.\Get-AwsServices.ps1 -ServicesOnly``

-TO SEE A LIST OF ACTIONS FOR A SERVICE:
+TO SEE A LIST OF ACTIONS FOR A SPECIFIC SERVICE:

 ``(.\Get-AwsServices.ps1 -RawDataOnly).ServiceMap."Amazon Redshift".Actions   # All Amazon Redshift actions``